 - Not an uncommon development with highly intelligent and imaginative children.
 Some of them grow up to be writers (e.g. the Brontes, whose unpublished works included an extremely elaborate fantasy world).

 - The effects of certain hallucinogenic drugs are often strongly affected by the expectations and desires of the person taking the trip.
 For instance, on certain plateaus (i.e. levels of inebriation) of DXM, it is not at all uncommon for the hallucination to be moulded to the past experience and thoughts of the day and the mindset of the tripper (i.e. the world around you slowly begins to morph into the kind of landscape they had in the film you were just watching).
 With practice you can get yourself to control your trips this way.
 Lucid dreaming is said to work on vaguely comparable principles.

-- There was a time when the #1 Google search that began with "Is Edward Cullen..." was "Is Edward Cullen real?"
+- The #1 Google search that begins with "Is Edward Cullen..." is quite often "Is Edward Cullen real?" or some variation thereof.